ashbeka/research-notes/notes/my_notes.md

 - Focus on shadow accurate detection change more granular shadow details

+- PCA-diff change detection is a method used in remote sensing and image analysis to identify differences between two images of the same area taken at different times.
+It combines the use of Principal Component Analysis (PCA) with image differencing.

 - NEW: learning the patterns of disasters before they happen (time period undecided could be all the way from a previous disaster to a current one) where we use satellite images 13 bands (RGB, infrared, LiDAR, NVDI, others) to draw out principles components (meaningfully representing the trend/behavior of variables that could have led to a disaster), like did a house location/elevation change a little bit in the span of year?
 How and why?
 Could this have been a previous incident before/similar pattern to a certain disaster?
 Like earthquake or something?
 F-DS and S-DS could be used to discover the general and granular details of timeseries along a certain span of time then we get some sort of change features that we can use for some processing/correlation to flag an indication of an event or a similarity to a previous incident data patterns (that we used CD to learn).
 Could be useful for vegetation patters discovery, forest fires, volcano activity (meh?)

 - dictionary learning to extract features.